gftf2011/arch-unit-js/README.md

 The 'options' parameter is an object which has:

+- The `workspaceDir` which is a path like `string`, representing the path to your `workspace` you're working on
 - The `extensionTypes` which is a `string[]` of glob patterns, representing the allowed extensions which compose your project files
 - The `includeMatcher` which is a `string[]` of glob patterns, representing the source directories of your application
 - The `ignoreMatcher` which is a `string[]` of glob patterns, representing the resources you want to ignore